 - Student account paid in full

-- Review of Student Conduct History.
-Student Conduct History is provided to the International Programs Office by the Office of Student Conduct and Dispute Resolution.
+- Satisfactory student conduct history.
+Student conduct history is provided to the International Programs Office by the Office of Student Conduct and Dispute Resolution.

 How to choose the best study abroad program for you

 Study abroad complements the goals you have set for yourself while at UMassD and beyond.
 What kind of experiences abroad will help you most in meeting those goals?
 See what other students have identified as goals while studying abroad.

 Cost is an important consideration as you find the perfect program to meet your goals.
 There are many affordable options that are comparable to the cost of a semester at UMassD.
 To learn more click here.

 2015 faculty-led programs and direct exchange information is listed in the online program database.

 Consider these third party study abroad providers.
 UMass Dartmouth has had very good experiences with them and most offer scholarships or discounts for UMass Dartmouth students.